axinging/webgpu-node-demo/external-node/README.md

-webgpu-node supports running webgpu and TensorflowJS(WIP) on NodeJS.
+webgpu-node supports running webgpu and TensorflowJS(WIP) on NodeJS (Linux only).

 ## Run
 1. npm install